-How to Lower Ping and Enjoy Seamless Gaming
+How to reduce Ping and Enjoy Seamless Gaming

-How to Lower Ping and Enjoy Seamless Gaming
+How to reduce Ping and Enjoy Seamless Gaming

 Every online gamer has experienced the frustration of high ping rates, which causes lag and pixelated visuals.
 However, a greater ping can make the difference between success and failure in first-person shooter games.
 After all, if you miss your aim due to a high ping rate, you lose the bragging rights too.
 So, this article will tell you how to lower your ping rate easily and enjoy gaming and streaming without any lags.
 First, however, it is important to understand what ping is in the internet context.